The Society Store

 Free shipping on domestic orders.

-Associate Member Challenge Coin- Available to ship by mid June
+Associate Member Challenge Coin- Available Now

 This is the production artwork for the Associate Member Challenge Coin.
 Each challenge coin measures 2'' in diameter.
 The front side of the challenge coin is adorned with the Associate Member logo, while the back side of the challenge coin contains the mission statement of SHGTUS.